 The Last Days of Mankind.
 Red Mole, Theatre for the New City, April 1979.

-At 4am on March 28th 1979 there was a partial core meltdown in Unit Two of the Three Mile Island Nuclear Generating Station in the state of Pennsylvania near the city of Harrisburg, 249 kilometres east of New York City.
-This meltdown was due to equipment malfunction, design failure and worker errors, and remains to date the most serious commercial nuclear accident in the USA.[i]
-12 days prior to this accident The China Syndrome, a movie about an accident at a nuclear reactor, had been released.
-The sceptre of nuclear meltdown haunted the streets; images of reactor cooling towers glowed from newstand displays and in the core of the Big Apple there was suddenly the menace of nuclear rot.
-Red Mole had been in New York for three months; our opening gambit Goin To Djibouti, seen at the Westbeth Theatre had won us enough kudos to secure a booking in the basement of the off off Broadway house, The Theatre for the New City.
-With our visions of mutant nuclear holocaust survivors and deformed victims of dissident herbicide warfare, we descended the gloomy basement steps.
-I mooched through the stale air of the pokey backstage and turned on a tap.
-Out gushed in coughs and shudders acrid rusty water, ‘contaminated coolant from the nuclear reactor’ I thought to myself.
-(Read full article)
+12 days before this accident, The China Syndrome, a movie about an accident at a nuclear reactor, had been released.
+The spectre of nuclear meltdown haunted the streets; images of reactor cooling towers glowed from newstand displays, and in the core of the Big Apple, there was suddenly the menace of nuclear rot.
+Red Mole had been in New York for three months; our opening gambit Goin To Djibouti, seen at the Westbeth Theatre, had won us enough kudos to secure a booking in the basement of the off-off-Broadway house, The Theatre for the New City.

 [i] US.
 NRC Website retrieved Feb 4th 2010.

-Santa Fe 1982
+• Santa Fe.
+1982

 Bang!!!

+Christ that hurt, right on the point of the hip.
 Hey here he comes again the trolley swinging free in a wide arc as I turn to avoid (is this an act, am I performing this???)
+Continue reading.

-Pyramid Theatre Times Square New York New York
+Pyramid Theatre Times Square New York New York.

+“Cut!!”
 This from the Rooster.

 Cut Cut Cut!!!

-The Late Club.
+• The Late Club.
 NYNY Summer 1983

 “What’s on your mind Deborah?”